Special cases explained: Letters, brochures, flyers - what falls under "correspondence"?

 In the depths of the digital world lurk invisible dangers that can threaten companies of all sizes and industries alike.
 The NIS2 Directive introduces important requirements for operators of critical infrastructure and key assets to strengthen cyber security.
 The implementation of these measures is particularly important for companies in important sectors to effectively arm themselves against cyber threats.
 The German Federal Office for Information Security (BSI) is playing a key role in helping companies comply with the NIS2 Directive.
 In our blog post on the NIS2 Directive, we provide you with a comprehensive overview of current developments, including the German implementation and its current status, as well as the requirements in the area of cyber security.
 The directive marks a significant step towards strengthening digital security in Europe and affects companies across all industries.
 Find out how you can effectively prepare your company for the challenges ahead and successfully implement the requirements of the directive.

-The Non-Financial Reporting Directive
+The Non-Financial Reporting Directive (NFRD)

 17.06.2024 • Reading time: 9 Min

-The Non-Financial Reporting Directive
+The Non-Financial Reporting Directive (NFRD)

 The NFRD affects many companies in the EU and imposes specific reporting requirements.
 But what exactly does this mean for your company?
 What legal requirements must be met?
 And how do you prepare an NFRD-compliant report?
 In this blog article, we give you a comprehensive overview of the NFRD, explain the key differences to the new CSRD (Corporate Sustainability Reporting Directive) and offer practical tips for implementation.
 Find out which companies are affected by the Non-Financial Reporting Directive, what information must be disclosed and how you can meet the requirements efficiently.
 Use this guide to optimally prepare for the requirements of the NFRD and take advantage of the benefits of transparent and sustainable reporting.
+We explain, what you need to know about the non-financial reporting directive.

 EU Deforestation Regulation (EUDR)

-05.06.2024 • Reading time: 11 Min
+05.06.2024 • Reading time: 12 Min

 EU Deforestation Regulation (EUDR)